Adolescent & Youth Substance Abuse Outpatient and

 - We will assist in locating contract transportation companies to transport participants from home or school to our facility.

-An Adolescent Substance Abuse Intensive Outpatient Treatment Program is provided for adolescent age teens and their families at our Six Forks Road Facilty.
-This is a successful model that helps teens who have significant problems with alcohol and drug abuse to develop more healthy, happier lifestyles.
-The First Step Adolescent IOP works closely with the teen and families to achieve a happier, more productive present and future without the burden of substance use problems.
-Insurance will pay for adolescent and adult Substance Abuse Intensive Outpatient Treatment.
+Our Adolescent Substance Abuse Intensive Outpatient Treatment Program (IOP) is for teens 14 – 18 years of age and their families, at our Six Forks Road Facilty.
+IOP is a successful model that helps teens who have problems with alcohol and drug use.
+Our Adolescent IOP works closely with both the teens and the families to achieve a happier, more productive present and future without the burden of substance use problems.

 “I came into this program after getting in trouble at school.
 My first day of coming in I picked a nice seat in the corner, crossed my arms and tried to be invisible.
 I didn’t think this program would help me in any way, shape, or form.
 I just wanted to go through the motions and be done with it.
 After listening to people for a while and seeing how well they treated each other and how much fun they were having while being sober.
 I caught myself starting to actually listen to what people were saying appose to just hearing the words.
 I started to relate to the experiences that were being shared and I caught myself actually sharing myself.
 As the weeks trailed on I actually became friends with quite a few of the people there.
 I actually started looking forward to going to these meetings I had once dreaded.
 My family and friends started noticing positive changes in me shortly after that and, honestly, I did too not just in my personality but how I felt as well.
 If you come into this program with an open mind you will be amazed at what it can do for you.”
 Anonymous